databricks/scala-style-guide/README.md

     }
   }
   ```
-  the `.onComplete` method takes the anonymous closure `{ table => ... }` and passes it to a a different thread.
+  the `.onComplete` method takes the anonymous closure `{ table => ... }` and passes it to a different thread.
 This closure eventually throws the `NonLocalReturnControl` exception that is captured __in a different thread__ .
 It has no effect on the poor method being executed here.

 However, there are a few cases where `return` is preferred.